 Just like any business, a dental lab has overhead costs that get factored into its fee schedule.
 A lab operating in a major metropolitan area with high rent and labor costs will naturally have a different expense structure than one in a smaller town.
 However, operational efficiency is an even bigger factor.
 Labs that have streamlined their internal processes, from digital case submission to production, can minimize waste and reduce their own costs.
 These well-run labs are often able to pass those savings on to their clients, offering competitive fees while maintaining high standards for quality and service.

-How to Choose a Lab That Fits Your Practice
+How to Find the Right Dental Lab for Your Practice

 Selecting a dental lab is about more than just finding a supplier; it’s about choosing a partner who can help your practice thrive.
 The right lab becomes an extension of your team, consistently delivering restorations that meet your standards and keep your patients happy.
 When you’re weighing your options, it helps to look at the complete picture, moving beyond the fee schedule to find a lab that truly aligns with your practice’s goals and values.